taosdata/TDengine/docs/en/25-application/01-telegraf.md

 ### TDengine

-Download the latest TDengine-server 2.4.0.x or above from the [Downloads](http://taosdata.com/cn/all-downloads/) page on the TAOSData website and install it.
+Download the latest TDengine-server from the [Downloads](http://tdengine.com/en/all-downloads/) page on the TAOSData website and install it.

 ## Data Connection Setup